 - Payments are not classified as property settlement or child support.
 Take care not to classify payments as child support or part of the property settlement.
 Neither is tax-deductible.
 If you want alimony to be deductible make sure it is in no way connected to the children or as part of your marital property.

 - Payments are made in cash (this includes checks or money orders).
 In-kind alimony is not tax-deductible so if you want to deduct alimony from taxes, make sure the payer makes payments by cash or check.

 - Payments are received by the current or former spouse and no one else.
 Not the kids, not a bill collector, not a mortgage company, for example.

 - The spouses do not file taxes jointly.

 - The agreed upon separation (legal separation or divorce) agreement does not say that the payment is not alimony.

 - Payments stop upon the recipient’s death.
 The settlement agreement or judgment must specify that alimony payments terminate when the recipient dies.

 Spouses are not living with one another.
 Spouses must live physically separate in order for alimony payments to be tax deductible.

-Optimize Alimony Payments for Taxes With Divorce Financials From Easy Soft
+Optimize Alimony Payments for Taxes With Divorce Financials From Easysoft Legal Software

-Verify the deductibility of alimony and analyze the tax implications of the settlement with Divorce Financials from Easy Soft.
+Verify the deductibility of alimony and analyze the tax implications of the settlement with Divorce Financials from Easysoft Legal Software.
 This one software system can handle all of your divorce-planning needs and help you produce tax-optimized divorce settlements.
 Quick and accurate calculations make it possible for you to run through several different alimony scenarios to determine the single best settlement arrangement for your clients.